 Last year we surpassed 6,000 clients served by Small Sums to date.

-Back in 2005 a group of local volunteers and philanthropists who had been active in the homeless community came together with an idea.
-Having history working alongside homeless folks and hearing about their biggest struggles, they came to understand that those who had the drive and determination to work often faced a huge obstacle:
+Back in 2005 a group of local volunteers and philanthropists who had been active in the community came together with an idea.
+Having history working alongside folks experiencing homelessness or housing instability and hearing about their biggest struggles, they came to understand that those who had the drive and determination to work often faced a huge obstacle:

 They were able to find the job and get hired, but coming up with the work tools, uniform or proper footwear was a challenge that brought stress, anxiety and doubt.

 They decided to take action and that’s when Small Sums was founded.
-They knew then, and we still know now, that employment is a critical part of acquiring and maintaining stable housing and that often a “small sum” is all that’s needed to help someone on their journey.
+They knew then, and we still know now, that employment is a critical part of acquiring and maintaining stable housing and that often a “small sum” is all that’s needed to help someone on their journey out of homelessness.

-Our programs have evolved over the years to meet the changing needs of the homeless community and since the pandemic hit, we’re now including those in unstable housing.
-But.
+Our programs have evolved over the years to meet the changing needs of those experiencing homelessness and since the pandemic hit, we’re now including those in unstable housing.
 One thing remains the same: Our goal is to foster self-sufficiency among new workers in need of stable housing.

 With a successful structure in place, a track record of good managed growth, and a great success rate for clients who are helped by Small Sums, we know we will be back to full force in no time.
 Our goal is to serve over 700 clients in 2022 as we aid efforts toward economic recovery and rebuilding of the Twin Cities.
 At Small Sums, we are good at what we do, and are a critical part of the solution to help people and families on their path to stable housing, and relieve the stress that comes with being unhoused.